alburycatalina/Personal-Research-Website/README.md

 # Why make a research website as an academic?
 - Share your work
-- Connect with potential collaborators
 - Aggregate information (publications, resources, contact info) in one place
+- Make yourself easy to find
+- Connect with potential collaborators!

 # How?